Weathering: Buildings

-Properties of well-weathered soils
+Soil

-Granitic rock, which is the most abundant crystalline rock exposed at the Earth's surface, begins weathering with destruction of hornblende.
+Granitic rock, the most abundant crystalline rock exposed at the Earth's surface, begins weathering with the destruction of hornblende.
 Biotite then weathers to vermiculite, and finally oligoclase and microcline are destroyed.
 All are converted into a mixture of clay minerals and iron oxides.
-The resulting soil is depleted in calcium, sodium, and ferrous iron compared with the bedrock, and magnesium is reduced 40% and silicon by 15%.
-At the same time, the soil is enriched in aluminium and potassium, by at least 50%; by titanium, whose abundance triples; and by ferric iron, whose abundance increases by an order of magnitude compared with the bedrock.
+The resulting soil is depleted in calcium, sodium, and ferrous iron compared with the bedrock, and magnesium is reduced by 40% and silicon by 15%.
+At the same time, the soil is enriched in aluminium and potassium by at least 50%; by titanium, whose abundance triples, and ferric iron, whose abundance increases by an order of magnitude compared with the bedrock.

-Basaltic rock is more easily weathered than granitic rock, due to its formation at higher temperatures and drier conditions.
+Basaltic rock is more easily weathered than granitic rock due to its formation at higher temperatures and drier conditions.
 The fine grain size and presence of volcanic glass also hasten weathering.
 In tropical settings, it rapidly weathers to clay minerals, aluminium hydroxides, and titanium-enriched iron oxides.
 Because most basalt is relatively poor in potassium, the basalt weathers directly to potassium-poor montmorillonite, then to kaolinite.
 Where leaching is continuous and intense, as in rain forests, the final weathering product is bauxite, the principal ore of aluminium.
 Where rainfall is intense but seasonal, as in monsoon climates, the final weathering product is iron- and titanium-rich laterite.
 Conversion of kaolinite to bauxite occurs only with intense leaching, as ordinary river water is in equilibrium with kaolinite.

-Soil formation requires between 100 and 1,000 years, a very brief interval in geologic time.
+Soil formation requires between 100 and 1,000 years, a brief interval in geologic time.
 As a result, some formations show numerous paleosol (fossil soil) beds.
 For example, the Willwood Formation of Wyoming contains over 1,000 paleosol layers in a 770 m section representing 3.5 million years of geologic time.
 Paleosols have been identified in formations as old as Archean (over 2.5 billion years in age).
-However, paleosols are difficult to recognize in the geologic record.
+They are difficult to recognize in the geologic record.
 Indications that a sedimentary bed is a paleosol include a gradational lower boundary and sharp upper boundary, the presence of much clay, poor sorting with few sedimentary structures, rip-up clasts in overlying beds, and desiccation cracks containing material from higher beds.

-The degree of weathering of a soil can be expressed as the chemical index of alteration, defined as 100 Al2O3/(Al2O3 + CaO + Na2O + K2O).
+The degree of weathering of soil can be expressed as the chemical index of alteration, defined as 100 Al2O3/(Al2O3 + CaO + Na2O + K2O).
 This varies from 47 for unweathered upper crust rock to 100 for fully weathered material.

-Weathering of non-geological materials
+Wood, paint and plastic

-Wood can be physically and chemically weathered by hydrolysis and other processes relevant to minerals, but in addition, wood is highly susceptible to weathering induced by ultraviolet radiation from sunlight.
-This induces photochemical reactions that degrade the wood surface.
-Photochemical reactions are also significant in the weathering of paint and plastics.
+Wood can be physically and chemically weathered by hydrolysis and other processes relevant to minerals and is highly susceptible to ultraviolet radiation from sunlight.
+This induces photochemical reactions that degrade its surface.
+These also significantly weather paint and plastics.